paired: A Statistical Framework for Detecting Stellar Binarity with Gaia RVs. I. Sensitivity to Unresolved Binaries: Conclusion

 \section{Conclusion}

-In this manuscript, we describe a statistical framework called \verb!paired! for identifying stellar multiplicity using radial velocity information from Gaia EDR3.
-The resulting p-values are extracted from the three presently available measurements for a subset of Gaia target stars: the mean radial velocity, the error associated with the mean radial velocity, and number of radial velocity observations (or ``transits").
+In this manuscript, we describe a statistical framework called \paired\ for identifying stellar multiplicity using radial velocity noise from \Gaia\ DR3.
+The resulting $p$-values are extracted from two of the three presently available measurements for a subset of \Gaia\ target stars: the error associated with the mean radial velocity and the number of spectroscopic observations (or ``transits'').
 From these values, we construct a statistically robust mechanism for determining consistency between the reported radial velocity error for a source, and the distribution of radial velocity error for stars of similar color and magnitude.
 Where inconsistent, we generally assume that the excess noise is indicative of additional orbital reflex motion of the source (due to a companion).
-We demonstrate that this assumption is borne out in general when comparing to other benchmarks of binarity: samples of known eclipsing binaries, the clustering of ``likely" binaries on the binary sequence of the HR diagram, and existing radial velocity catalogs.
-We include in this manuscript the resulting $p$-values reported by \verb!paired! for the sample of Gaia radial velocity targets observed by NASA's \textit{Kepler} and \textit{TESS} missions.
-This sample constitutes a a sizeable fraction (9\% and 15\%, respectively) of all the stars in the \textit{Kepler} Input Catalog and the \textit{TESS} Community Target List.
+We demonstrate that this assumption is borne out in general when compared to other benchmarks of binarity: samples of known eclipsing binaries, the clustering of ``likely" binaries on the binary sequence of the HR diagram, and existing radial velocity catalogs.
+However, we also consider ``false positives," where a source shows excess RV noise when compared to other stars of similar magnitude and color, but not due to \textit{bona fide} Keplerian motion.
+The nature of these false positives probably varies across the HR diagram in a similar manner to sources of ``excess'' astrometric noise from \Gaia\ \citep{Belokurov20, Penoyre_2022a}.
+A comparison between \paired's $p$-value and the analogous \rvchisqpval\ product from DR3 highlights the extent to which assumptions about the underlying stellar noise model matter.
+When \paired\ is supplied with $\gtrsim10^{3}$ stars at a given magnitude and color, the ``excessive noise" $p$-value nearly always replicates \rvchisqpval\ (with the exception of some stars on the sub-Main Sequence).
+It is only where we have less empirical knowledge about the stellar population ($<10^{3}$ stars) that prior assumptions about stellar noise matter most, and where we show deviation from DR3.

-There are, however, cases of ``likely" binaries identified by \verb!paired! that are \textit{bona fide} single stars.
-These cases highlight the ways in which our results ought to be interpreted with caution.
-While meaningful in a statistical sense, the nature of \verb!paired!'s probabilistic diagnosis for an individual star merits careful consideration.
-Some fraction of the time (per the definition of the $p$-value), a star which we deem \textit{likely} to exhibit excess RV noise does not do so.
-It may also be the case that the excess apparent RV noise is due to a physical mechanism other than reflex motion due to a companion.
-We focus on a key example here that highlights the necessity for caution.